Azure/cortana-intelligence-personalization-data-science-playbook/Personalized_Offers_from_Classifiers_Use_Case.md

 <a name="selection"></a>
 ### Feature Selection

-During the feature extraction stage, a large number of features may be created from the available data.
-For example, when employing page view data, we may create a separate feature for rolling counts of page views for each page, in each of multiple time windows.
-Some of these features will not be correlated to the label of interest (the identifier of the clicked offer) or even detract from a model's predictive power through overfitting.
-Such features should be removed during the feature selection stage to reduce training time and the potential for model overfitting.
-The features to retain can be selected using correlation or mutual information with the label, forward selection or backward elimination, and a variety of model-specific approaches (e.g. feature importance for decision forests).
+Uninformative features should be identified and removed to reduce the potential for model overfitting.
+Undesirable features can be identified by computing correlation or mutual information with the label, performing forward selection or backward elimination, or by using a variety of model-specific approaches (e.g. feature importance for decision forests).
 Perfectly-predictive features such as unique user identifiers should also be removed prior to model training.
 For some feature selection methods, it is preferable to use a subset of training data, either defined explicitly or created through cross-validation (please see the <a href="#partitioning">Dataset Partitioning</a> section for more information), to ensure that model performance during evaluation reflects likely performance after deployment.

 <a name="fescm"></a>
 ### Example: Contoso Mart

 Contoso Mart merges all features of interest into the offer clickthrough data during the logging step, ensuring that the model is trained only on features that will be readily available after deployment.
 Rolling counts of recent page views are maintained using Azure Stream Analytics and Azure Event Hub.
-Contoso Mart did not choose to include static user attributes (demographics, etc.) in their model, but if a table of user attributes had been available, it could simply be joined to the main dataset by the user identifier field.

 <a name="modelselection"></a>
 ## Multiclass Classifier Model Selection